Using EstateExec

 Estate Owner ↧

-- Personal Info: Start by filling out some basic information about yourself (e.g., birth date, legal address, etc.) on the Decedent Tab.
+- Enter Personal Info: Fill out some basic information about yourself (e.g., birthdate, legal address, etc.) on the Decedent Tab.
 Upload any funeral wishes or plans you may have made, so they can be quickly and easily found by your executor.
 You may also wish to upload a copy of your will on this tab for convenience, but keep in mind that your executor will also need access to an original signed version.

 - Contacts: Enter information about important contacts for your executor (e.g., relatives, lawyer, accountant, etc.).
 In particular, be sure to populate the Heirs Tab.